Gavin Escobar: NFL career statistics

-Personal life and death
+Personal life

 Escobar was married and had two children.
 After retiring from football, he worked as a firefighter for the Long Beach Fire Department in California, starting in February 2022.

 Escobar died at around noon on September 28, 2022, while rock climbing near Tahquitz Rock in the San Bernardino National Forest.
 He was 31 years old.
 He was climbing with a friend who also died during the climb.